quill-of-quantum/Initialization-Strategies-for-MLPs/readme.md

 9. **Accuracy Generalization Comparison Across Different Layer Depths**
    Final training and test accuracy comparison across networks of varying depths and different initialization strategies.

+10. **He Initialization Parameter (Factor) Comparison**
+    Compares the effect of different `factor` values in He initialization on training performance, using fixed activation and architecture.

 ---

 ### ⏱️ Runtime and Logging Details